SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ⟮c+;JSX⟯ use ⟮c+;camel case⟯ for ⟮c+;HTML attribute names⟯ (including ⟮c+;events⟯) (which would normally use ⟮c+;kebap-case⟯)
-In JSX, ⟮c+;self-closing tags⟯ must be closed with ⟮c+;/&gt;⟯, however ⟮c+;every react component may⟯ be ⟮c+;self-closing⟯ ⟮c+;JSX⟯ is either said to be short for ⟮c+;JavaScript Syntax Extension⟯ or ⟮c+;JavaScript XML⟯ Using JSX, you generally assign events via the on&lt;Event&gt; handlers, but pass a function (instead of calling a function) , and wrap it in curly braces
+In JSX, ⟮c+;self-closing tags⟯ must be closed with ⟮c+;/&gt;⟯, however ⟮c+;every react component may⟯ be ⟮c+;self-closing⟯ ⟮c+;JSX⟯ is either said to be short for ⟮c+;JavaScript Syntax Extension⟯ or ⟮c+;JavaScript XML⟯ Using JSX, you generally assign events via the on‹Event› handlers, but pass a function (instead of calling a function) , and wrap it in curly braces

 #### style props